kathleeng77/Pandas-Challenge/README.md

 ## Analysis

-* Of the active players, the vast majority are male (84%).
-There also exists, a smaller, but notable proportion of female players (14%).
+* The vast majority of players are male (84%).
+But the female players make up a notable proportion of 14%.
 * Our peak age demographic falls between 20-24 (44.8%) with secondary groups falling between 15-19 (18.6%) and 25-29 (13.4%).
 * The age group that spends the most money is the 20-24 age group.